sudoyashi/Joshis-Garage/_posts/2024-03-08-compression.markdown

  I saw the readings and was hoping it was just a bad head gasket.
 I didn't disassemble things yet, so I ordered a new MLS head gasket and timing components to replace.
 After that, I went ahead I disassembled the engine and checked the head.

 ## Checking the head

 ![Check head](https://www.sudoyashi.com/assets/img/cabby/aba/check-head.jpg)

-And thankfully, it wasn't a bad head!
+Now that's some good head.

 With the long block disassembled, I removed the camshaft and then flipped the head over, sitting upside down.
 Do not remove anything else other than the camshaft.
 On a level-ish surface, I poured isopropyl alcohol and filled each chamber.
 With compressed air, I blew air up the intake port and exhaust port checking to see if there were any leaks in the valves.